 • Diminish Functional Limitations: Targeting functional limitations associated with

 This study examined 69 adolescents (ages 10-17) with idiopathic scoliosis, featuring Cobb angles ranging from 10-45 degrees.
 Each participant devoted 60 minutes daily for 24 weeks to selected Schroth and Pilates methods.
-The exercises included basic correction of sitting, self-correction in front of the mirror, hanging, stretching the weak side, strengthening back muscles, and thoracolumbar spine correction- see picture below.
+The exercises included basic correction of sitting, self-correction in front of the mirror, hanging, stretching the weak side, strengthening back muscles, and thoracolumbar spine correction.

 The study showed those that who did the exercises had improvements in key areas